Episode 30 – Awake

 Tag: Hey Dieter — I’m here.
 I’m sorry you got stuck.

 Hanne: Aroohrumph!
-You boys are all the same – can’t keep your whiz-sticks zipped for longer than 5 minutes!
+You boys are all the same — can’t keep your whiz-sticks zipped for longer than five minutes!

 Tag: If I found it — I bet I could get in there — I can get into places where no one else can!

-Jaak shone his torch around the small cave and back to the opening where they had just come from – and there it was, scratched in white chalk on the rock wall:
+Jaak shone his torch around the small cave and back toward the opening where they had come through — and there it was, scratched in white chalk on the rock wall:

 LAYAN WAS HERE — AGE 12 ¾